kamanphoebe/m2mKD/TRAIN-NAC.md

 - **Teacher model:** DeiT-Huge (32 layers)
 - **Student model:** NAC (10 layers)
 - **Num of modules:** 10

-In case you want to have a quick try about m2mKD, we have provided the checkpoints of NAC student modules for Tiny-ImageNet which can be downloaded from [here](https://huggingface.co/kamanphoebe/m2mKD).
-With these checkpoints, you can skip the preparation and m2mKD phase, and directly enter the End-to-end training phase.

-Before starting, please add the paths to the environment variable: \
-`export PYTHONPATH="/WORD_DIR/m2mKD/deep_incubation:/WORD_DIR/m2mKD/nacs:$PYTHONPATH"`

 ## Preparation phase